roadrunner-server/docs/customization/build.md

 **Velox v3 is untagged.** This guide requires development revision `6b71101ce0080143b4927cf2d84ab0ba02189b67`, not a released Velox binary.
 The example uses RR development source with v6 beta plugins.
 Use the pinned installation command below.
 {% endhint %}

-For an existing v5 build, see the [Velox v2025.1.7 configuration](https://github.com/roadrunner-server/velox/blob/v2025.1.7/velox.toml).
-That release uses the older format and does not support the configuration below.

 ## Configuration

 This TOML configuration pins the RR commit and plugin versions.
 The plugin tags match the requirements in the [pinned RR source](https://github.com/roadrunner-server/roadrunner/blob/b0cccd917f001b6584eafdc04ad6ba69a97cbb69/go.mod).